-Note that similar to on-policy TD-learning Algorithm \ref{alg:TD-learning}, off-policy TD-learning also enjoys a linear speedup while maintaining a low communication cost.
-In addition, this algorithm preserves the privacy of the agents by holding both the data and the sampling policy private.
+Note that similar to the on-policy TD-learning Algorithm \ref{alg:TD-learning}, off-policy TD-learning also enjoys a linear speedup while maintaining a low communication cost.
+In addition, this algorithm preserves the privacy of agents by keeping both the data and the sampling policy private.